 Other required tools can be installed from your operating system's standard packages.
 Here are the tool dependencies:

-- the not-forking tool, which is a script that needs to be downloaded and installed manually (we will be packaging it as soon as we can.)
+- Mandatory: the not-forking tool, which is a Perl script that needs to be downloaded and installed manually.
 The instructions for not-forking are on its website.

 (Note!
 Ubuntu 20.04, Debian Buster and Gentoo do not include a sufficiently modern Fossil, while NetBSD

 and Ubuntu 20.10 do.)
 Since you now have a development environment anyway you can